silverstripe/silverstripe-lessons-v4/README.md

     }
 ```

-Even though we're invoking several methods on the query, only one is actually executed.
+Even though we're invoking several methods to manipulate a selection of data, only one query is actually executed.

 Further, lazy loading presents the ORM with an opportunity to optimise the query just before it executes.